calebc006/Fusion-FRS-3.0/simpliFRy/ReadME.md

 docker compose up --no-build
 ```

-Access the web UI at <http://127.0.0.1:1333> (preferably using Microsoft Edge)
+Access the web UI at <http://127.0.0.1:1333> (preferably using a Chromium browser)

-The port argument `1333:1333` can be changed according to what you require, if you want to run at port 2000 instead, use `2000:1333` instead.

 If you want to run multiple containers, run one container at with the port argument `1333:1333` (port 1333) and another with the argument `2000:1333` (this means port 2000, you can use another port number).